elidoran/array-each-nonflat/README.md

   // a: the array the current element is from.
   // i: the index into `a` where `e` is from.
   // s: stack of [parentArray, nextIndex] to continue with after this array.

+  // return false  // this would discontinue the each operation.
 })

 // the above variables will have the following values for the above call.